-At this point in the process, you will have already chosen the town for your franchise.
+At this point in the process, you will have already chosen the town or city for your franchise.
 Now, it’s time to physically go out and buy or rent a commercial space.

-You are entering into an established brand; it has a logo, messaging, guidelines and products.
+You are joining an established brand; it has a logo, messaging, guidelines and products.
 This is the step you’ll take to really entrench yourself in the business.
 Get training on the following aspects of the franchise:

 The amount of money you can make depends on a few factors: